pinecoders/pine-utils/guides/faq_and_code/README.md

 ## Introduction

 This is a compendium of frequently asked questions on Pine.
-Answers are short and often come with examples of code or links where more information can be found.
+Answers are short and often come with examples of code or links where relevant information can be found.

 ### Table of Contents